 It's possible to save money by buying in bulk, taking advantage of sales, and dehydrating your own food.
 As a result, some hikers chose to package their food and supplies in advance to mail to themselves along the way.
 This can generally be done by mailing packages addressed to the hiker C/O General Delivery, for pickup at the local Post Office.
 In some circumstances, businesses such as hotels and hostels will accept mail for hikers as well, but this should be arranged ahead of time.
 Many hikers decide against resupply boxes for the following reasons: Shipping costs can offset any savings of buying ahead, packages can often only be picked up on certain days, during certain hours, which may be inconvenient, and it can be very difficult to predict what you'll be hungry for, several months in advance.

 Currently the only stop along the PNT where mailing food ahead is required is Ross Lake Resort.
 There is no food available for purchase at the resort, and there is no restaurant for hikers.
-Fortunately, the resort is currently kind enough to accept and hold packages for thru-hikers, free of charge.
+Fortunately, the resort is willing to hold packages for thru-hikers.
+Since there are no roads into Ross Lake resort, packages are shipped to Diablo Lake, and then transported by car and then by boat by Ross Lake staff to make them available at the resort.
+There is a $20 fee for this service.
 Please remember to be a good guest at the resort, to ensure that this continues.

 For a list of re-supply locations, visit the re-supply page on the PNTA Forum.